Eggy115/CSharp/README.md

 # C#

 This repository contains various C# programs and scripts.
-All code is licensed under the GNU General Public License v3.0 (GPLv3).

 ## Table of Contents
 - [Getting Started](#getting-started)